 Prof. Suhas Pednekar

-Prof. Suhas Pednekar has been recently appointed Vice Chancellor of the University of Mumbai.
-He has over 30 years of academic experience as an undergraduate, postgraduate teacher and a researcher.
-His inherent passion, commitment and dedication towards academics and research led to his appointment as Principal of Ramnarain Ruia College in 2006, a position he held until April 2018.
+Prof. Suhas Pednekar has been recently appointed Vice-Chancellor of the University of Mumbai.
+He has over 30 years of academic experience as an undergraduate, postgraduate teacher, and researcher.
+His inherent passion, commitment, and dedication towards academics and research led to his appointment as Principal of Ramnarain Ruia College in 2006, a position he held until April 2018.

 Prof. Pednekar has vast administrative experience and has served as a member of official bodies of the Institute of Chemical Technology (Mumbai), University of Mumbai and various state and national level bodies engaged in the enhancement of quality of education, such as the Working Group on Higher Education (XII Five Year Plan) Planning Commission of India, Committee for Revision of Maharashtra Universities’ Act, Government of Maharashtra, Task Force Committee, Government of Maharashtra for New National Education Policy, Education Innovation Committee & Commercial Examination Board, Indian Merchants’ Chamber.
 He has been the President, Vice-President, Joint Secretary and Member of the Executive Committee, Indian Chemical Society, Mumbai Branch.
 He is also the Life Member of many scientific bodies.

 Prof. Pednekar is the recipient of several awards which include the Best Chemistry Teacher